 The blade pivots round a hex bolt, so if any play develops – which isn’t likely – you can eliminate it by just tightening down on the bolt.
 A few smaller hex screws secure the liners in place and hold the handle halves together.

-The locking mechanism is worth a mention; it’s Benchmade’s well-known Axis Lock, which engages automatically when you open the blade and is released by drawing back a stud.
-There’s a stud each side of the handle so it can be worked with either hand.
+The locking mechanism is worth a mention; it’s Benchmade’s well-known Axis Lock in comparison to its competitors which use liner lock.
+The Axis lock engages automatically when you open the blade and is released by drawing back a stud.
+There’s a stud on each side of the handle so it can be worked with either hand.
 The Axis Lock is very secure and quick to operate; it’s quickly become one of our favorites.

-Verdict: An outstanding lightweight folder, perfect for everyday carry and a quality addition to your sporting gear.
+Verdict: An outstanding lightweight folder, perfect for everyday carry and quality addition to your sporting gear.

 Where are the Benchmade Griptilian Knifes Made In?

 The Benchmade Griptilian knives are designed by Mel Pardue and are manufactured in Oregon, USA.